abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 that's another story).
 The only time I got a chip with bent legs was when I bought it in a shop and carried it home in my backpack.

-As for tools, I have bought a multimeter, whish is useful, but still not absolutely necessary for this project.
+As for tools, I have bought a multimeter, which is useful, but still not absolutely necessary for this project.

 # Development tools